Human beings acquire knowledge by the use of the five senses as well as through the mental processes of abstraction and categorization.

 Moreso, applying the above Jungian concepts to human cognitive process one may say that humans are equipped with the capacity to acquire knowledge about dimensions of existence, above and beyond the immediate world susceptible of sensual perception.
 In that process, the four psychological functions of consciousness help them often, to be aware of phenomena that could be called “metaphysical” or “transcendent”.
 Such experiences may make them intuitively feel the Presence of an Incommensurable Power behind the workings of the universe.
 To seek to know about that Power has been the yearning of humans throughout their history of existence on planet earth.

 Thus, the restless inquisitiveness inside man urged him to raise questions like: Where did I come from?
 Where am I going?
 How can I unravel the riddle of this universe?
 And so on.
 These were not questions for which he could find easy answers.
-Spurred on by an urge for finding answers to these questions, he travelled the earth, crossed the deserts and sailed the seas.
+Spurred on by an urge for finding answers to these questions, he traveled the earth, crossed the deserts and sailed the seas.
 And in the loneliness of the woods or the mountain caves he meditated for days and nights on end.
 Finally he came out with the answers he got most mysteriously from the Transcendent Power called God.

 That was how religion was born, and the Veda (= knowledge), for instance, came into existence.
 For the Hindus who follow the Veda, everything is one with God in its essential nature, including humans: In the one field of absolute Being all divisions and separations merge into one existence.
 One of the most influential teachers of Hinduism was Shankaracharya (509-477 BC).
 He was the originator of Advaita Vedanta.
 (Advaita means ‘non-dualism’; and Vedanta means the end or goal of Veda).